 Strava Metro exists to make biking, walking and running in cities better.
 We see many potential products in the future for Strava Metro to help us further our mission.
 In the near-term we are working on enhanced visualizations and tools for use with Strava Metro data by users without access to and experience in GIS software.
 We are also looking into providing tools to facilitate the analysis of the data so groups can use it as effectively as possible.

 11. I am part of an advocacy group.
 How can I spread the word about Strava Metro?

 Tell your DOT and city planning colleagues about Strava Metro.
 We have successfully partnered with several advocacy organizations to jointly approach the planning authorities in their area in presenting how to best use Strava Metro.

 12. How can I help make my community better for alternative transportation?

 If you are a cyclist or runner, use Strava to track your activities.
-In addition to the fun and motivation Strava provides, your cycling and running data will be in the Strava Metro system and can help inform alternative transportation systems in your community.
+In addition to the fun and motivation that Strava provides, your cycling and running data could help to inform alternative transportation systems in your community through Strava Metro.
 And tell your friends who ride and run.
 Strava grows by word of mouth.

-is a visualization of a large collection of GPS points recorded by Strava members.
-The heatmap is a qualitative representation of GPS points, while Strava Metro is a product which contains the data behind the visualization.
-For example, a popular street for cyclists looks like a bright line in the Strava Heat Map.
-Strava Metro provides data about how many cyclists rode in which direction on that street minute-by-minute.
-The Strava heat map is a way to visualize the world of Strava.
+The Strava Heatmap is a visualization of a large collection of GPS points recorded by Strava members.
+The Heatmap is a qualitative representation of GPS points designed for entertainment, while Strava Metro is a product which contains the data behind the visualization.
+For example, a popular street for cyclists looks like a bright line in the Strava Heatmap.
+Strava Metro provides data about how many cyclists rode in which direction on that street every hour.
+The Strava Heatmap is a way to visualize the world of Strava.
 Strava Metro is for analysis and infrastructure planning.

 14. I’m interested in local popular cycling routes.
 Is Strava Metro what I’m looking for?